| Bags of Topsoil Calculator — How Many Bags Do I Need? |

 This is how people in the trade do it.
 Volume first, bags second, always round up.

-How Many Bags Are in a Cubic Yard of Topsoil?
+How Many Bags of Topsoil Are in a Cubic Yard?

 These are estimates.
 Real coverage can vary a little depending on how compact the soil is and how much moisture it holds.
-So add one or two extra bags to your order just to be safe.
+Add one or two extra bags to your order just to be safe.

 Real-World Coverage Examples